By Lea Hartman on | No Comments

 Simple.
 I want you to take charge of your own business and realize that at the end of the day, as long as you are operating legally and ensuring that all your overhead expenses are being taken care of, you can do whatever you want with YOUR business.

-Too often in this industry we look to everyone else to tell us what to do.
+Too often in this industry, we look to everyone else to tell us what to do.
 That’s why you’re reading this, right?
-But in the midst of all that information overload, we forget to go with our own gut and structure a business that fits our life.
-Before we know it, our business is running us instead of the other way around.
+But amid all the information overload, we often forget to go with our gut and structure a business that fits our life.
+And before we know it, our business is running us instead of the other way around.

-In the end, I didn’t actually lower my prices, but I did change how I structured my business and what I included with each session.
-My minimum spend is exactly the same, except now I market it as an all inclusive experience rather than a separate session fee and print order minimum.
+Ultimately, I didn’t lower my prices, but I did change how I structured my business and what I included with each session.
+My minimum spend was exactly the same, except now I market photography as an all-inclusive experience rather than a session fee and separate print order minimum.

-I have moved from a product based business model to a service based model.
-I charge for my time and any product purchases are icing on the cake, so to speak.
+By making this adjustment, I moved from a product-based business model to a service-based model.
+I charge for my time, and any additional product purchases are icing on the cake.

-You shouldn’t care either.
-Do what works for you and understand that while advice and tips can be helpful, they can also be used as an excuse not to make the changes you truly feel you need to make.
+You shouldn’t care, either.
+Do what works best FOR YOU, and understand that while advice and tips can be helpful, they can also be used as an excuse not to make the changes you genuinely feel you need to make.

-I am not an expert, by any means.
-But I hope that reading about my real life experience will offer you some perspective and teach you to take all the industry information you may find with a grain of salt.
+I am not a photography pricing expert by any means.
+But I hope reading about my real-life experience will offer some perspective and teach you to take all the industry information you find with a grain of salt.